Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Distances in discrete framework

 From the consideration of Remark~\ref{rem:813}, we also deduce that, for finite values of $η$, problem~\eqref{eq:W4} tends to ignore larger entries of the distance matrix~$d$.
 That is, the solution of the problem does not involve outliers of the measures in the transportation.
 Figure~\ref{fig:UOTtoOT} illustrates the impact of the parameters $η$, highlighting the transportation of outliers.
 Furthermore, if one prefers to strengthen the mass conservation of $μ$ ($ν$, resp.), it is achievable by increasing the marginal parameter $η₁$ ($η₂$, resp.). \end{remark}

-\paragraph{Arithmetic complexity.} Even though the entropy regularization approach relaxes the computational burden, it still requires matrix-vector operation in~\eqref{eq:995} and~\eqref{eq:996} for each iteration, which are $𝓞(n²)$ arithmetic operations.
-The complete iteration routine of Algorithm~\ref{alg:Sinkhorn_Log_sin_uot} approximately requires arithmetic operations (cf.\ \citet{pham2020unbalanced}) to achieve machine precision.
+\paragraph{Arithmetic complexity.} Even though the entropy regularization approach relaxes the computational burden, it still requires matrix-vector operation in~\eqref{eq:995} and~\eqref{eq:996} for each iteration, which are $𝓞(n²\, d)$ arithmetic operations.
+The complete iteration routine of Algorithm~\ref{alg:Sinkhorn_Log_sin_uot} approximately requires arithmetic operations (cf.\ \citet{pham2020unbalanced}) to achieve machine precision, where $d$ is dimension.

 The exposition on fast summation techniques in Section~\ref{sec:Fast_summation} below takes advantage of the specific structure of the matrix $k=e^{-λ dʳ}$ in~\eqref{eq:995} and~\eqref{eq:996}, which is known as \emph{Gibbs kernel} and/\,or kernel matrix.